alextunyk/htmlcompressor-maven-plugin/README.rst

         </plugins>
     </build>

-2.Put XML files under ``src/main/resources/xml`` and HTML files under ``src/main/resources/html``
+2.Put XML and HTML files under ``src/main/resources`` into any underlying structure as HTMLCompressor will recursively process files

-3.For HTML compression, create ``integration.js`` file under ``src/main/resources/html`` with the contents like below.
+3.For HTML compression, create ``integration.js`` file under ``src/main/resources`` where html is stored with the contents like below.
 It will integrate HTML templates into JavaScript (%s will be replaced with JSON object and copied to the target folder).
 ::
     var htmlTemplatesInjector = {
         htmlTemplates: %s